-4.1 Radioactive Materials Authorized Users and Workers
+A. Radiation Material Authorized Users and Workers

 Radioactive Materials (RAM) Authorized Users and Radiation Workers wishing to obtain approval to work with radioactive materials must notify the EHS Office.
 The applicant will be provided with a "RAM New User Packet" that details the training required in order to be approved by the University to use radioactive materials.
 At a minimum all Authorized Users and Workers must complete Online Radionuclide Safety training course.
-In addition, to the Online Radionuclide Safety training to radiation workers.
+In addition, to the Online Radionuclide Safety training course, AU must provide laboratory specific training to radiation workers.